NordicPlayground/nrf51-UART-examples/app_uart_library_example_with_ble/README.md

-nrf51-UART-examples
+app-uart-library-example-with-ble
 ==================

- This project contains code examples that show nrf51 UART functionality.
+ This file shows UART functionality with the app_uart libarty and the S110 BLE softdevice enabled.

+ See main.c for a detailed description of the application behavior.

 Requirements
 ------------
 - nRF51 SDK version 5.2.0
+- S110 SoftDevice version 6.0.0
 - nRF51822 Development Kit version 2.1.0 or later

 The project may need modifications to work with other versions or other boards.

-To compile it, clone the repository in the \nrf51822\Board\nrf6310\ folder.

 About this project
 ------------------